brarnaudovski/mentorship/rails/final_challange.md

   - Create a recipe.
   - Edit its recipes.
   - Destroy its recipes.
-  - Edit/Destroy recipe instruction
+  - Edit/Destroy its recipe instruction
-  - Edit/Destroy recipe ingredient
+  - Edit/Destroy its recipe ingredient
 - Un-logged in user can only see the index page (all articles), and a user profile page.
 - The user profile page should include the user *full* name alongside with the handle name and the email address.
 - No usage of third party libraries for authentication.
 Build a minimal authentication solution using `has_secure_password` and a `session` storage.